 Earth Day is traditionally celebrated on April 22nd.
 New Jersey has lots of different events happening on that week that demonstrate support for environmental protection.
-Keep reading as we share with you New Jersey Earth Day events, ways to make your home more ecofriendly, as well as easy ways to celebrate Earth Day at home.
+Keep reading as we share with you New Jersey Earth Day activities, events, ways to make your home more ecofriendly, as well as easy ways to celebrate Earth Day at home.

 A special bonus for Jersey Family Fun readers…..
 Since May marks the end of plastic bags from retailers in New Jersey we have a special offer to help you save 15% on reusable bags.
 Keep reading for that deal.

-New Jersey Earth Day Events
+New Jersey Earth Day Activities